Grokzen/pykwalify/README.md

 pip install -e '.[ruamel]'
 ```

-`ruamel.yaml` will however be used if both is installed becuase it is more up to date and includes the YAML 1.2 specification that `PyYaml` do not support.
+`ruamel.yaml` will however be used if both are installed because it is more up to date and includes the YAML 1.2 specification that `PyYaml` does not support.

-`PyYaml` will still be the default parser becuase it is used more and is still considered the default `YAML` parser in the python world.
+`PyYaml` will still be the default parser because it is used more and is still considered the default `YAML` parser in the Python world.

-Depending on how both libraries is developed, this can change in the future in any major update.
+Depending on how both libraries are developed, this can change in the future in any major update.

 ## UTF-8 and data encoding

-If you have problems with unicode values not working properly when running pykwalify on python 2.7.x then try to add this environment variable to your execution
+If you have problems with unicode values not working properly when running pykwalify on Python 2.7.x then try to add this environment variable to your execution:

 ```
 PYTHONIOENCODING=UTF-8 pykwalify ...
 ```

 and it might help to force UTF-8 encoding on all string objects.
-If this do not work please open up a issue with your schema and data that can be used to track down the problem in the source code.
+If this does not work please open up an issue with your schema and data that can be used to track down the problem in the source code.

 # Project details